-A close friend has disclosed to Perez that he is gay, and Perez has openly LGBT relatives.
-He often wears a plastic bracelet from the school’s annual Ally Week, an October program that features speakers and activities welcoming LGBT people.
+A close friend has disclosed to Perez that he is gay, and Perez has openly LGBTQ relatives.
+He often wears a plastic bracelet from the school’s annual Ally Week, an October program that features speakers and activities welcoming LGBTQ people.
 The club distributed more than 600 purple bracelets that read, “I’m an ally.”
 “At Xavier, kids are openly gay and are accepted,” Perez says.
 “We do not ostracize those who prefer the same sex.”

-Xavier’s GSA brings together LGBT and straight students to support each other and provide a safe place to socialize.
+Xavier’s GSA brings together LGBTQ and straight students to support each other and provide a safe place to socialize.
 And—despite Pope Francis’ softer tone on gays and lesbians, and the June 2015 U.S. Supreme Court ruling supporting the legalization of same-sex marriage nationwide—this visible, sanctioned group remains unusual among the 1,200 Catholic high schools in the United States.
 Even among those dioceses or schools that do operate GSAs, few are willing to discuss their programs or policies.

 However, most Catholic educators agree that in a society increasingly open to same-sex marriage, Catholic schools need a thoughtful approach to talking about Catholic teachings on sexuality.

-GLSEN, the Gay, Lesbian & Straight Education Network, is a national organization that provides resources to improve the atmosphere for LGBT students in grades K–12.
+GLSEN, the Gay, Lesbian & Straight Education Network, is a national organization that provides resources to improve the atmosphere for LGBTQ students in grades K–12.
 The group provides training and supports safe school policies.
 According to GLSEN spokeswoman Kari Hudnell, the number of high school GSAs registered with GLSEN nationwide was 4,000 in 2015.
 Growth from previous years roughly mirrored the country’s significant developments in the acknowledgment of gay rights.

 However, there is no comparable organization that tracks GSAs in Catholic schools.
 No easily accessible public resource—Catholic organization or secular gay advocacy group—lists Catholic high school GSAs.
 Representatives from neither the National Catholic Educational Association (NCEA) nor the United States Conference of Catholic Bishops (USCCB) knew how many GSAs operate in Catholic schools.
-The best estimate of how many GSAs exist in Catholic schools comes from GLSEN’s 2013 National School Climate Survey, in which only 18 percent of LGBT students at private religious schools reported that their school had a GSA.
+The best estimate of how many GSAs exist in Catholic schools comes from GLSEN’s 2013 National School Climate Survey, in which only 18 percent of LGBTQ students at private religious schools reported that their school had a GSA.
 Among middle and high school students at public and private nonreligious schools, this number jumped to 50 percent.